+5.1.
 Access into high-volume, low mark-up value chains

 Many strategies have focussed on supporting small and/or black producers to gain access to the vertically-integrated agro-processing value chains that already exist, such as for sugar, beans, timber, or horticultural products.
-These markets tend to require large volumes and offer low mark-ups.22 As a consequence, participation by small producers in these value chains generally requires forms of co-ordination to consolidate product and to achieve the minimum volumes required.
+These markets tend to require large volumes and offer low mark-ups.
+As a consequence, participation by small producers in these value chains generally requires forms of co-ordination to consolidate product and to achieve the minimum volumes required.

-Du Toit and Neves (2007) In Footnote 3 above.
+&lt;sup>24 Du Toit and Neves (2007) In Footnote 4 above.

-22 Lowitt, S. "New Ideas to Systemically Link Small and Marginalised Producers to External Markets Using Value Chain Analysis" (2008) Second Economy Strategy Project, Trade and Industrial Policy Strategies.
+&lt;sup>25 Lowitt, S. "New Ideas to Systemically Link Small and Marginalised Producers to External Markets Using Value Chain Analysis" (2008) Second Economy Strategy Project, Trade and Industrial Policy Strategies.